parse-community/parse-dashboard/README.md

 # Parse Dashboard

-A standalone dashboard for managing your Parse apps.
+Parse Dashboard is standalone dashboard for managing your Parse apps.
+You can use it to manage your [Parse Server](/ParsePlatform/parse-server) apps and your apps that are running on [Parse.com](https://Parse.com).

 ## Getting Started